-C. Each school board shall adopt and implement policies, in accordance with the provisions of subsection X of § 54.1-3408, for each public elementary and secondary school relating to the possession and administration of an opioid antagonist to any student, faculty, or staff member who is believed to be experiencing or about to experience a life-threatening opioid overdose by any school nurse or employee who is authorized by a prescriber and trained in the administration of an opioid antagonist for opioid overdose reversal.
-Such policies shall require each public elementary and secondary school to ensure that at least one school nurse or other school board employee at such school (i) is trained in the administration of an opioid antagonist and (ii) has the means to access at all times during regular school hours any opioid antagonist supply that is stored in a locked or otherwise generally inaccessible container or area.
+C. Each local school board shall adopt and implement policies, in accordance with the provisions of subsection X of § 54.1-3408, for the possession and administration of naloxone in each public elementary and secondary school by any school nurse, employee of the school board, employee of a local governing body, or employee of a local health department who is authorized by a prescriber and trained in the administration of naloxone to any student, faculty, or staff member who is believed to be experiencing or about to experience a life-threatening opioid overdose.
+Such policies shall require each by a prescriber and has been trained and is certified in the administration of naloxone by an organization authorized by the Department of Health to provide naloxone administration and certification and has the means to access at all times during regular school hours any such naloxone that is stored in a locked or otherwise generally inaccessible container or area.